mudit023/mudit023/README.md

 <br/>

- - 🔭 Hi, I'm a second year CSE undergrad student and a self-taught frontend web developer based in India.
+ -Hi, I'm a second year CSE undergrad student and a self-taught frontend web developer based in India.
 I like exploring different domains and learn and apply as much as I can.

 I like making things beautiful and functional, with which users can interact easily.
 I'm just a beginner, and there is a lot left for me to learn.
 As of now, I'm learning fullstack web dev, designing, and data structures and algorithms.
  - Currently learning full stack web development with MERN stack.